Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 When Alluxio is going to UFS for the data, it is sacrificing performance and incurring additional cost.
 This is usually the biggest red flag.

 Reason:
 There are many possible reasons for this.
-Here is a partial list to check if it is the root cause for your problem.
+Here is a partial list to check if it is the root cause of your problem.

 1. Not enough cache space
    * Check eviction stats